maskdotdev/sombra/docs/cli.md

 * **Nodes file** (required): CSV with an `id` column (default name `id`).
 Labels can come from `--node-labels` (pipe-separated literal list) and/or `--node-label-column`.
 Property columns default to “everything except ID/label columns” but you can pass `--node-props` with a comma-separated list.
 * **Edges file** (optional): CSV with source/destination columns (`src`/`dst` by default).
 Edge type can be a constant (`--edge-type`) or read from `--edge-type-column`.
 You must import nodes first so the importer can map external IDs.
+* Values are parsed as bool/int/float/string/null automatically, with optional type overrides via `--node-prop-types col:type` / `--edge-prop-types col:type`.
+Accepted types: `auto` (default), `string`, `bool`, `int`, `float`, `date`, `datetime`, `bytes`.
+Date/datetime values accept ISO-8601 strings (`YYYY-MM-DD`, RFC3339 datetimes) or pre-computed epoch days/milliseconds; byte values expect a `0x`-prefixed hex string.
+Use the overrides to force `string` when you need to disable the built-in heuristics.
+* `--disable-indexes` drops existing Stage 7 property indexes before importing so writes can skip index maintenance.
+Pair it with `--build-indexes` to rebuild every dropped index offline after the load completes (the command enforces this pairing automatically).
+* Sample CSV fixtures live under `tests/fixtures/import/` (e.g., `people_nodes.csv`, `follows_edges.csv`) and cover typed columns, dates/datetimes, and byte payloads.
-* Values are parsed as bool/int/float/string/null automatically.
-Import batches are executed through the storage layer (no `MutationSpec` indirection) and a final checkpoint is issued so data is durable immediately.
+* Import batches are executed through the storage layer (no `MutationSpec` indirection) and a final checkpoint is issued so data is durable immediately.

 Example: